 Pulsar F250 Features:

-The Pulsar F250 is fairly loaded in terms of features.
-You get an LED projector headlight with boomerang-like LED DRLs, a charging port and an analogue-digital console.
-The old-school analogue dial is for the tachometer and the digital screen houses the speedometer, trip meter, gear position indicator, fuel level reading and a clock.
-It also gets a fuel efficiency and range indicator.
+The Pulsar F250 is fairly feature-loaded, with an LED projector headlight and “boomerang-like” (as Bajaj calls them) LED DRLs, a USB charging port and a semi-digital console.
+The old-school analogue dial is for the tachometer, while the digital screen houses the speedometer, trip meter, gear position indicator, fuel level readout and clock.
+Also on offer is a mileage and range indicator.
 Sadly, it doesn’t get smartphone connectivity.

 Pulsar F250 Engine:

-Bajaj has plonked in an all-new 249.07cc air/oil-cooled single-cylinder motor.
-It’s the biggest engine on a Pulsar, and belts out 24.5PS and 21.5Nm, mated to a 5-speed gearbox.
-The Pulsar F250 gets a slip-assist clutch too.
+Bajaj has plonked in an all-new air-/oil-cooled single-cylinder motor, the biggest engine on a Pulsar yet, at 249.07cc.
+It belts out 24.5PS and 21.5Nm, and is mated to a 5-speed gearbox with a slip-and-assist clutch.

 Pulsar F250 Suspension and Brakes:

 Suspension duties on the Pulsar F250 are handled by a conventional telescopic fork and a monoshock.
-The braking hardware comprises a 300mm front disc and 230mm rear disc with dual-channel ABS as optional.
-It rolls on 17-inch alloys wrapped in 100/80 front and 130/70 rear MRF tyres.
+The braking hardware comprises a 300mm front disc and 230mm rear disc with either single or dual-channel ABS.
+It rolls on 17-inch alloys wrapped in 100/80 front and 130/70 rear MRF tubeless tyres.